 Lightpool 2025

-There are 24 installations dotted along the prom, and around the prom side of town.
+There are 24 installations dotted along the prom and around the prom side of town.

-Lightpool Map.
+Lightpool map.

-Medusae & Guardians of the North.
+Medusae and Guardians of the North.

 Phenix.

 Mitch and Arthur started to get hungry by the time we got here, so they got a Wendy's burger to top them up.
 I saved myself for some chips on the way back to the car.
-When the young uns were fed and watered we walked up Vicoria Street towards the Winter Gardens.
-When you turn off the prom you're met by Aqualux Wall, a 16x3m installation of 48 empty 1,000 litre water containers lit with a soundtrack.
-It represents the water an average human uses at home in a year.
+When the young 'uns were fed and watered, we walked up Victoria Street towards the Winter Gardens.

 Aqualux Wall.

-Gull Power
+Gull Power artwork at Lightpool

 Gull Power.

-Inside the Winter Gardens Grand Vestibule is Eternal Ensemble, a set of projections floating on transparent screens and the roof of Aileen Williams playing her Cello.
+Inside the Winter Gardens Grand Vestibule is Eternal Ensemble, a set of projections floating on transparent screens and the roof of Aileen Williams playing her cello.
 Very arty!

-Eternal Ensemble
+Eternal Ensemble inside Winter Gardens

 Eternal Ensemble.

-The Winter Gardens Olympia hosts Ataraxie, an installation that asks us to question what 'peace of mind' means in a post-pandemic world, or so the booklet says.
+The Winter Gardens Olympia hosts Ataraxie, an installation that asks us to question what "peace of mind" means in a post-pandemic world, or so the booklet says.
 It's a bunch of lasers on swinging arms that fill the space with light patterns.
-This was everyone elses favourite.
+This was everyone else's favourite.

 More outings